 Sunburn damages your skin and can lead to cancer, even when you’re young.
 Take care now to protect yourself from the sun.

-- Cover up with long sleeves and a wide-brimmed hat
+- Cover up with long sleeves and a hat

 Crucial: If you’re travelling abroad the UV index could be higher.
 Take extra care to avoid too much sun exposure.